All Episodes

 And now I noticed over the last week that they're getting a little louder.

-And what you see is an unholy alliance that I never really thought would emerge, but you've got the entire DC swamp as represented by the media that sends they're now in a feeding frenzy mode in the media.
+But you've got the entire D.C. swamp as represented by the media that since they're now in a feeding frenzy mode in the media.

 There's all groupthink.

-They just they can't believe Trump won.
+They just can't believe Trump won.

 They can't get over it.

-They've been advancing one tin foil hat conspiracy theory after another, and they have now aligned with the weak Republicans that never supported the president, even when he was their candidate, and then you have the Never Trumper people that you know they've been hoping and praying.
+And they have now aligned with the weak Republicans that never supported the president, even when he was their candidate.

-They they wanted to release my obituary in my career on November 9th, and they're so mad at me because they can't release that obituary, and nor do they want to face the truth about how wrong they were, and how Trump is advancing a very conservative agenda on most fronts with deep resistance, like the resistance I've never seen before.
+They wanted to release my obituary in my career on November 9th, and they're so mad at me because they can't release that obituary, and nor do they want to face the truth about how wrong they were and how Trump is advancing a very conservative agenda on most fronts with deep resistance, like the resistance I've never seen before.

-And then you've got to add to that, you know, you got the media, then you got Republicans, weak Republicans, then you got Democrats that have always hated him, and then you got the deep state that's obviously hating him and leaking on him and trying to destroy him, as Chucky Schumer said, six ways from Sunday that you better not take on the intelligence community, they're gonna they're gonna tear you up and spit you out.
+And then you've got to add to that: you know, you got the media, then you got Republicans, weak Republicans, then you got Democrats that have always hated him, and then you got the deep state that's obviously hating him and leaking on him and trying to destroy him.

-So you got all of this happening, and sadly, what is even making the problem worse is there was a political article that Drudge linked to his the top of his page last week.
+And sadly, what is even making the problem worse is there was a political article that Drudge linked to the top of his page last week.

-Maggie Hagerman over the New York Times, I think it was her article that said 13 or 15 or 18 sources close to the president, giving the president's mindset on James Comey before the firing.
+Maggie Hagerman over the New York Times, I think it was her article, that said 13 or 15 or 18 sources close to the president giving the president's mindset on James Comey before the firing.

-And I'm thinking, now, if you have the honor of working in that house and serving the American people, which should be the reason you're working in the White House, then you've got to be committed to the promises the president made to the American people, and yet I see all of these leaks, and it seems like so many people around the president now have their own agenda, and I don't know who they are.
+And I'm thinking, now, if you have the honor of working in that house and serving the American people, which should be the reason you're working in the White House, then you've got to be committed to the promises the president made to the American people.

 I can't, you know, I have my suspicions.

-I think that there's a lot of people that have their own agendas around him, and that they're fighting, and now that now the president is, according to reports, thinking about a significant change of those people around him.
+And now the president is, according to reports, thinking about a significant change of those people around him.

 And that just makes his job twice as hard.

-And I don't understand a mindset that doesn't go there with with the attitude, I've got to serve the country, that it's an honor to be in that house, that it's an honor to be able to serve a president, that you believe in the agenda, not your agenda, his agenda, the promises he made to the American people, because he believes that will get the country back on course after eight horrific years of Barack Obama.
+And I don't understand a mindset that doesn't go there with the attitude I've got to serve the country, that it's an honor to be in that house, that it's an honor to be able to serve a president, that you believe in the agenda, not your agenda, his agenda, the promises he made to the American people, because he believes that will get the country back on course after eight horrific years of Barack Obama.

-So, you know, it's it's become enormously difficult, and on top of that, I have a I'll make it short and sweet, but now the deep state media with with the sense of smelling blood in the water, they've made it impossible for Sean Spicer to do his job or Sarah Huckabee to do her job, and they're just out for their gotcha moment every single minute of every single day.
+And on top of that, I have a, I'll make it short and sweet, but now the deep state media, with the sense of smelling blood in the water, they've made it impossible for Sean Spicer to do his job or Sarah Huckabee to do her job.

-And I personally think in the day and age of the president having what, between 50 and 100, I don't know how many has two Twitter accounts, as that real Donald Trump at POTUS, and then he has Instagram, I don't know how many people are on Instagram, he has Facebook millions on Facebook, and he doesn't really need the media.
+And I personally think in the day and age of the president having, what, between 50 and 100, I don't know how many he has.

-So why are we gonna do the dog and pony show act every day where the media, every you know, CNN starts, and then ABC, NBC, CBS start, and all those reporters want is their moment to look like they're the toughest, so they can show it on their individual network.
+So why are we going to do the dog and pony show act every day where the media, every, you know, CNN starts and then ABC, NBC, CBS start.

 They're not looking for policy information to pass on to the American people.